Quarts to Liters

 How Many Liters in a Quart?

 One US quart equals 0.946353 liters, or approximately 946 milliliters.
 To convert quarts to liters, multiply the number of quarts by 0.946353.
-The quart and the liter are remarkably close in size — a US quart is only about 5.4% smaller than a liter — which makes mental conversion straightforward: 1 quart is approximately 1 liter.
-This conversion is commonly needed when following American recipes that call for quarts of broth, water, or milk, when buying motor oil (sold in quarts in the US but in liters elsewhere), when understanding US engine displacement, and when converting between American and international cooking measurements.
-The term "quart" literally means "quarter" — it is one-quarter of a US gallon.
+The quart and the liter are remarkably close in size, and a US quart is only about 5.4% smaller than a liter, which makes mental conversion straightforward: 1 quart is approximately 1 liter.
+This conversion is commonly needed when following American recipes that call for quarts of broth, water, or milk, when buying motor oil sold in quarts in the US but liters elsewhere, when understanding US engine displacement, and when converting between American and international cooking measurements.
+The term "quart" literally means "quarter" because it is one-quarter of a US gallon.
+Because a quart is so close to a liter, this is one of the easiest large-volume conversions to estimate in your head.
+That near-equivalence is useful, but it can also create lazy errors: 1 quart is not exactly 1 liter, and the 54 mL gap grows when you scale to several quarts.
+For casual cooking you can round aggressively; for automotive fluids, chemical mixing, or batch production, use the exact factor.

 How to Convert US Quart to Liter